bschmalhofer/otobo-ideas/README.md

 * Define the supported Linux and FreeBSD distributions
 * Find the minimal Perl version

+The minimal version of Perl is now `5.24.0`.
+Say hi to the optional `postderef_qq` feature and the automatically activated `postderef` feature.

 * Find the minimal MySQL version
 * Find the minimal Postgres version
 * Find the minimal Apache2 version